 Every employer in Oregon must establish and observe a regular payday when they must pay all employees the wages due to them.
-However, section 652.120 allows you to enter into a written agreement with your workers to pay them at a future date.
+However, Oregon Revised Statute 652.120 allows you to enter into a written agreement with your workers to pay them at a future date.

 Typically, the payday should not extend beyond 35 days from the day you engaged an employee or since the last regular payday.
 Employers are free to establish and maintain more frequent pay intervals.

 Oregon law has certain requirements regarding payment methods.
 You can pay your employees by cash, check, or direct deposit.
 A payment check should be redeemable at face value with no deductions by the employee's bank.
 If you want to pay via direct deposit, payroll card, ATM card, or any other electronic means, the employee must consent to it.

 Electronic payment methods should allow the employees to withdraw their net pay once cost-free.
 A worker who wishes to revoke their consent to electronic deposits must issue you with a written notice.
 The revocation becomes effective 30 days after you receive it.